OffchainLabs/arbitrum-classic/docs/Rinkeby.md

 Note that this command executes the `initialize_validators.py` script and if you are not in the root of the `arbitrum` directory, you may need to use a different path.

-Running the `initialize_validators` command will create a `validator-states` folder with `validator_count` subfolders, each configured with a validator for the given Rollup contract..
+Running the `initialize_validators` command will create a `validator-states` folder with `validator_count` subfolders, each configured with a validator for the given Rollup contract.
 It serves as a lightweight simulation of an enviroment where the validators are running on multiple machines.

 ## Deploying your validators